Kaun Banega Crorepati: Season 1: 2000–2001

-KBC premiered on 3 July 2000 and was hosted by Amitabh Bachchan, his first appearance on Indian television.
+KBC premiered on 3 July 2000 and was hosted by Amitabh Bachchan, his first appearance on Indian television & has subsequently hosted all the following seasons, except season three.
 KBC initially offered contestants the chance to win Rs.
 1 crore.
 The declining ratings of KBC paved way for reformatting the series immediately as Junior KBC with kids as contestants which started airing from 6 May 2001.
 The season ended on 31 December 2001.
 The show was well received in its premiere season.
 It is the longest season of the show.

 Season 2: 2005–2006

 On 5 August 2005, the show was restarted after a four-year hiatus, and renamed Kaun Banega Crorepati Dwitiya or KBC 2.
 During this season, the top prize amount was doubled to Rs.
 2 crore.
 It was abruptly ended by STAR Plus after Amitabh Bachchan fell ill in 2006 after he shot his last episode on 13 January 2006.
 Bachchan had shot 61 of the 85 scheduled episodes when he fell ill.
 He announced he would return after he recovered, but when his health prevented him from filming the remaining 24 episodes, Star TV took the decision to stop production.